top of page

 A school interpreter is responsible for facilitating communication in the schools by transferring all discourse between ASL and English.
 They provide communication access for deaf students, hearing counterparts, and hearing educators, advocate for adjustments in the classroom that promote visual accessibility that supports the student’s education, and maintain ethical practices that include accurately representing the deaf student’s discourse and abilities, promoting student independence, maintaining confidentiality, and remaining an active member of the educational team.
 The legal foundation of the role and responsibilities of school interpreters in public schools is rooted in laws such as the ADA, Section 504, and IDEA.
 However, the laws themselves are fairly vague when it comes to describing what a qualified interpreter to do this job is, which has contributed to underqualified interpreters being in the classroom (Lawson, 2021).

-Recently, organizations such as the National Association of Interpreters in Education (NAIE), have pushed to elevate the standards and best practices of school interpreters.
+Recently, organizations such as the National Association of Interpreters in Education (NAIE) have pushed to elevate the standards and best practices of school interpreters.
 This has also led to confusion in how different stakeholders in schools view the role of a school interpreter.
-NAIE is also working to help define the role through the publication of their professional guidelines, advocacy, and education.
+NAIE is also working to help define the role through the publication of its professional guidelines, advocacy, and education.
 With the education of children and their opportunity for healthy development at stake, clarity on the role of the school interpreter is essential.
 NAIE has also been working to collect data on employment standards required by each state for their school interpreters.
 In my home state of Washington, school interpreters must score either a 4.0 on the EIPA or hold the National Interpreter Certification.
 They must also pass the written test portion of the EIPA.
-A provisionary credential is available for interpreters working toward scores that meet the state's qualifications (NAIE, 2019).
+A provisional credential is available for interpreters working toward scores that meet the state's qualifications (NAIE, 2019).

 This role supports the educational system by providing communication facilitation services for everyone in the school.
 This is between the hearing teachers, staff, students, and the deaf students in the school.
 If the parents of the deaf child are also Deaf, an interpreter may support the communication between parents and school staff.
-I think that for people who are not aware of the interpreting process or role, it can be easy to say that the interpreters are for deaf students.
+I think that for people who are not aware of the interpreting process or role, it can be easy to say that interpreters are for deaf students.
 However, it is clear that if there is a student who uses ASL, the hearing people in the school need the interpreter just as much.
 Through the facilitation of communication, interpreters support the accessibility of deaf students’ education and aid in the building of connections within the school between people who use ASL and English (Lawson, 2021).

 In an ideal world, there would be a lead interpreter in a supervisory role that would oversee the interpreters in the schools, however, this isn’t always the case, and some interpreters are supervised by the head of the Special Education department or another administrator in the school such as the principal or a superintendent.
 Regardless of who my supervisors will be when I am interpreting in schools, I plan to approach my relationship with supervisors with open communication.
 This might look different depending on who the supervisor is.
 For example, if my supervisor is an administrator who has little experience with ASL and Deaf culture, I may need to have open and honest conversations with them about what I need to best support my role so that I can best support the student and their education.
 If my supervisor is familiar with the needs of a deaf student, I will still maintain open communication.
 I value authenticity in all that I do, so maintaining those lines of honesty will be beneficial in not only building a relationship with them but also if there is ever an issue I need to escalate to my supervisor.
 Another thing that I will do to create a positive relationship with my supervisors is demonstrate professionalism.
 Because I may be interacting with people who are not used to working with an interpreter, I will work to be a positive example of what it means to be a professional interpreter.
 That way, they will view me as a professional and likely treat me as one too (Lawson, 2021).

-Sight Translating
+Sight Translation

 Tutoring